rmrmg/tree-of-life/scripts/readme.md

  load tree-of-life as graph using graph_tool and search for cycles using multiprocesses.
 This is efficient was to search for cycles using all cores of your machine.
 Unfortunatelly installation of graph-tool can be more problematic (it cannot be done with pip) for details see https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions

+## calcHeatOfFormation.py
+calculate heat of formation with mopac.
+Mopac need to be installed in /opt/mopac (see http://openmopac.net/ for details how to get and install mopac)